DGriffin91/Sarus/sarus_language_doc.md

 # Functions

-In Sarus both the parameters and the returns have are named, and have type definitions:
+In Sarus both the parameters and the returns are named, and have type definitions:
 ```rust , skt-sarus_multi_func
 fn add(a: i64, b: i64) -> (c: i64) {
     c = a + b